OfficeDev/open-xml-docs/docs/word/how-to-open-a-word-processing-document-from-a-stream.md

 ms.date: 11/01/2017
 ms.localizationpriority: high
 ---
-# Open a word processing document from a stream (Open XML SDK)
+# Open a word processing document from a stream

 This topic shows how to use the classes in the Open XML SDK for Office to programmatically open a Word processing document from a